internetarchive/dweb-mirror/INSTALLATION-faq.md

 [dweb-mirror repo](https://github.com/internetarchive/dweb-mirror).

 #### Index
-1. How to connect to a RPI when dont have ethernet
+1. How to connect to a RPI when do not have ethernet

-#### 1. How to connect to a RPI when dont have ethernet
+#### 1. How to connect to a RPI when do not have ethernet

 A common scenario, you've got your RPI, and your laptop, and a cellphone with data (or a WiFi at your accomodation),